-Report: Bolton says Trump tied Ukraine funds to Biden probe
+AP source: Bolton says Trump tied Ukraine funds to probe

-WASHINGTON (AP) — President Donald Trump told his national security adviser he wanted to maintain a freeze on military assistance to Ukraine until it launched political investigations into his Democratic rivals, according to a report in The New York Times on Sunday.
+WASHINGTON (AP) — President Donald Trump said he wanted to maintain a freeze on military assistance to Ukraine until it aided political investigations into his Democratic rivals, former national security adviser John Bolton recounts in a draft of his forthcoming book.

-The newspaper said John Bolton’s description of his exchange with Trump appears in drafts of his forthcoming book.
-The revelation challenges the defense offered up by Trump and his attorneys in his Senate impeachment trial and raises the stakes as the chamber decided this week whether to seek sworn testimony from Bolton and other witnesses.
+The revelation challenges the defense offered up by Trump and his attorneys in his Senate impeachment trial and raises the stakes as the chamber decides this week whether to seek sworn testimony from Bolton and other witnesses.

+Bolton’s account was first reported by The New York Times and confirmed to The Associated Press by a person familiar with the manuscript on the condition of anonymity to discuss the book, “The Room Where It Happened; A White House Memoir,” ahead of its release March 17.

 Bolton, who acrimoniously left the White House a day before Trump ultimately released the Ukraine aid on Sept.
 11, has already told lawmakers that he is willing to testify, despite the president’s order barring aides from cooperating in the probe.